CM Curated List Manager (CMCLM) - Use Case - How to Create a Curated List of Links on a Specific Topic

 TIP 1: Change the Order of Links

 You can change the order of the Links in the list on the Front-End by dragging and dropping it in the list.
-Learn more: CM Curated List Manager (CMCLM) - Organization - Ordering Links
+Learn more: WordPress Curated Lists (CMCLM) - Organization - Ordering Links

 TIP 2: How to Add a Link Easily

 There is a really simple way how to add Links to the Categories using Bookmarklet.
-Learn more: CM Curated List Manager (CMCLM) - Set Up - Adding Links Via Bookmarklet
+Learn more: WordPress Curated Lists (CMCLM) - Set Up - Adding Links Via Bookmarklet

 Display List on a Page or Post